CHILD RIGHTS PROGRAM

 Creating child protection structures in schools and communities.

 Growing up in poverty increases the likelihood that a child’s right to an education and security will be violated.
-In communities where practices such as child labour and early marriage are common, children become even more vulnerable.
+In communities where practices such as child labor and early marriage are common, children become even more vulnerable.

-We work with six of our partners across Kenya, Tanzania, Uganda and Zimbabwe, in communities where children are at an increased risk of emotional, sexual and physical abuse.
+We work with six of our partners across Kenya, Uganda and Zimbabwe, in communities where children are at an increased risk of emotional, sexual and physical abuse.
 We make sure they have a structure of peers, teachers and safeguarding bodies who stand up and protect their rights by:

 Child Rights Clubs in schools and communities for up to 30 children, who use dance and song to teach other children about their rights and responsibilities.